The largest herd of jellyfish on display anywhere

 Do not be surprised if the aquarium is a little crowded when you visit.
 Despite its relative isolation, Kamo Aquarium receives over 500,000 visitors annually.

-The adorable sea lions perform daily, entertaining visitors from the 1st of April to the end of November.
+There is daily commentary of the adorable sea lions and seals, entertaining visitors from the 1st of April to the end of November.

 An exotic taste

 In addition to admiring the jellyfish, visitors can eat them.
-Caught daily from the sea, the fresh jellyfish are prepared for a wide range of dishes, from ice cream and biscuits to ramen.
+Jellyfish are prepared for a wide range of dishes, from ice cream and manju steamed buns to ramen.